SafeBreach Closes $53.5 Million Series D New Funding to Fuel Momentum

 This new capital - representing the largest investment to date in a breach and attack simulation vendor - more than doubles the investment in SafeBreach, bringing the company's total funding to over $106 million.
 Large global enterprises in financial services, healthcare, manufacturing, telecommunications, retail and other industries turn to SafeBreach for breach and attack simulation as part of their core security strategy to validate controls, improve security posture and mitigate business risk.
 The new capital will fuel the company's plans to expand its market footprint to new geographies and evolve its offerings in response to client needs.

-"SafeBreach is the most comprehensive breach and attack simulation platform on the market - not only does it have the largest playbook containing over 21,000 breach methods; the platform also has flexible prioritization capabilities, extensive integrations and extensible remediation options - while being simple to deploy," said Carlos Alberto Silva, managing partner, Sonae IM.
-"We've never had such strong, positive customer feedback from high-caliber clients and look forward to helping the company accelerate market expansion."

 "At IGP, we look to invest in category leaders, and SafeBreach is the ideal example of the type of organization and technology we support," said Assaf Harel, general partner, IGP.
-"The breach and attack simulation market is one that has seen significant growth over the past year, and it's no surprise that SafeBreach leads in the enterprise space, which is evident based on their client roster.
+"The breach and attack simulation market is one that has seen significant growth over the past year, and SafeBreach has the potential to lead the market.
 We look forward to supporting the SafeBreach team as they continue driving momentum into 2022 and beyond."

 "As we enter a new phase of growth, this investment will significantly expand our go-to-market capabilities while simultaneously increasing availability of our widely used continuous security validation platform in large and global scale enterprises," said Guy Bejerano, co-founder and CEO of SafeBreach.
 "In our evolving threat landscape, many organizations have responded to threats in their environment by buying more security products and hoping that will make them more secure.
 But hope is not a viable strategy - a holistic view of risk is needed."